... ask the root question!

 Field tip from Tig:

-Keep mulch 2–4 inches deep, spread wide, and always off the trunk.
-Mulch rings = healthy root zones.
+Keep mulch 2–4 inches deep, spread wide, and ALWAYS off the trunk/root collar.
+Proper mulch rings = healthier root zones.

 WHY professional lawncare service?